Based on nearly 10 years experience developing Quinta do Vale, I now offer permaculture consulting.

-It’s certainly about seeing the bigger picture and the inter-relationships of the processes going on within it.
+It’s certainly about seeing the bigger picture and the inter-relationships of the processes going on within it (and that emphasis on process is why this site turns permaculture into a verb – permaculturing).
 In the context of land use, this means considering all the features and processes affecting the land together as an integrated whole: the path of the sun in summer and winter, prevailing winds, water courses, slope, shade, soil type and quality, the position of buildings and access, the patterns of land usage, vulnerabilities to fire or flood, etc – and designing a landscape for maximising the natural retention and accumulation of water, fertility, richness, health and abundance.
 It’s about utilising nature’s cycles and integrating them into all aspects of land use.
 It’s about stacking functions, creating multiple uses for and connections with every element, bending linear production lines into self-perpetuating and self-replicating feedback loops.

 This was something practiced with enormous wisdom, subtlety and sensitivity by generation after generation of our ancestors, building quietly on knowledge carefully passed down, and often still with its imprint on our landscapes where it hasn’t been bulldozed into oblivion.
 (Archaeologists and anthropologists are now beginning to realise that what western man had taken for ‘wild’ landscapes in the New World were ones which had been carefully gardened and shepherded by the indigenous population for millennia.)
 An encyclopaedic knowledge dismissed and rejected in our self-important headlong rush to embrace one-size-fits-all technology, a falsely objectified lifeless ‘science’, and speed and profit at the catastrophic expense of due diligence and respect for natural systems and their inherent diversity.
 We thought we knew better.
 How arrogant!
 And how incredibly stupid!